 Plastic insulators are easy to use, offer optimum insulation, and are relatively inexpensive.
 Good quality plastic insulators such as those manufactured by RED SNAP’R are U.V. resistant and are made from virgin polyethylene.
 Therefore, they offer a long service life.

 Fences for strip grazing come in many forms.
-Most commonly they are fully portable and consttructed of single wire.
+Most commonly they are fully portable and constructed of a single wire.
 All the components of this fence are easily installed and can be moved by hand quite efficiently.

 It is better to have several short runs of fence leading out from the energiser, rather than one long run.

 To achieve optimal performance from your electric fence, it is essential to ensure the fence is properly maintained.
-A volt meter or a fault finder are essentials tool in carrying out maintenance and trouble shooting procedures.
+A voltmeter or a fault finder are essentials tools in carrying out maintenance and troubleshooting procedures.
 A regular maintenance programme should include the following:

-4. Battery maintenance for solar or battery powered energisers
+- Battery maintenance for solar or battery-powered energisers